MelloSec/PhirstPhish/README.md

 The variable $firstUser is the initial one you want to hijack, $targetUser is the eventual target you hope to reach.
 Template will be sent first in the background, if the user approves, the message passed here will be emailed to them as the first victim.

 WARNING: When you get your first bite, SAVE THAT TOKEN LOG.
 Get the users tokens, and use them for your foothold.
 You should have a ton of recon, use this info with these tokens and az cli/AzureAD module to make your next moves.
 The TokenLog gets refreshed every time you run the script.
 You'll lose them if you arent mindful.
 There's a couple scripts to help with this.
 The first one creates a loot folder and backs up the loot files.
 It clears them for the next run.
-This loot folder is in the .gitignore but you should get in the habit of clearing after each run (or open a PR and add a switch case for it)
+This loot folder is in the .gitignore but you should get in the habit of clearing after each run.

 #### Stash tokens/TokenLog in the 'loot' folder between runs
 ```powershell